Lvancyho/Intro-to-CG-Final-Exam/README.md

 Vertex Coloring:

+There are no properties required because this is supposed to be a static shader that doesn't change.
+The shader looks at the material and finds all the vertices then applies the colors based on what was selected based on what vertices it can access

 Outlining:

 The properties are there because the shader needs to know the main texture, the color of the outline and the width of the outline.
-It takes into consideration of the direction that we look at it from and figures out where the verticies of the object are.
+It takes into consideration of the direction that we look at it from and figures out where the vertices of the object are.
-When the verticies are found, everything is put together and then the outline is formed.
+When the vertices are found, everything is put together and then the outline is formed.

 Toon: